oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 Every Flag item of value type `object` with the mandatory property Label (`label`) contains product specific information in regard to this vulnerability as a single machine readable flag.
 For example, this could be a machine readable justification code why a product is not affected.

-> These flags MAY be used to decide in an automated fashion which actions to take.
+> These flags enable the receiving party to automate the selection of actions to take.

 In addition, any Flag items MAY provide the three optional properties Date (`date`), Group IDs (`group_ids`) and Product IDs (`product_ids`).